 “What?” asked Marcus Green, emphatically.
 “You’ve got to be kidding!
 That’s just not fair.
 I’ve been here for 31/2 years, and I’ve received only one raise—and that may as well have been nothing.
 Why did she get another raise?
 She’s probably making more money than I am, and she’s only been here for a little more than 1 year.”
 With a look of consternation, Marcus lowers his voice and asks his colleagues at the lunch table, “Where did you hear this from, anyway?
 Ah, never mind.
 I don’t want to discuss it any further,” Marcus chimed as he finished scarfing up the remainder of his lunch and left the table in a huff.

 Marcus’s fellow pharmacy technicians at Community Hospital were equally upset that Susan Bostik allegedly had received another raise, but they were not sure that they had done the right thing by telling Marcus about it.
 Marcus, having worked at Community Hospital for nearly 4 years, generally was regarded as the “best tech” in the pharmacy.
-He filled orders twice as fast as anyone else, always showed up on time, and came to work on short notice when others called in sick, even though he was perhaps a bit more prone to ...
+He filled orders twice as fast as anyone else, always showed up on time, and came to work on short notice when others called in sick, even though he was perhaps a bit ...